Verci87/OED-Expanded-Ryan/characters.md

 |22-24   |+4 |
 |Every 3 |(+1) |

-**Experience Points**: In OED, ability scores do not affect XP earned.
+**Experience Points**: In OEDr, ability scores **do not** affect XP earned.
 Elves and Dwarves earn 20% less XP than humans.
 This represents their conservative cultures and general inflexibility in relation to humans.
-Calculate the XP for all each party member at the end of an adventure as normal and then reduce by 20% the Elf or Dwarfs earned XP. ie. an Elf or Dwarf requires 100 sp to earn 80 xp.
+Calculate the XP for each party member at the end of an adventure as normal and then reduce by 20% the Elf or Dwarfs earned XP. ie. an Elf or Dwarf requires 100 sp to earn 80 xp.

 ## Languages